- PSY FPX 5201 Assessment 2 Literature Synthesis

 Enhancing Patient Engagement

 Telehealth also increases effective communication with the patient and their compliance with the respective prescribed treatment plans.
-Telehealth can be another form of utilization of Skinner’s behaviorism features, as the instant gratification of receiving a rapid response to a symptom and the convenience of never having to leave one’s home or office make for effective health-positive behaviors.
+Telehealth can be another form of utilization of Skinner’s behaviourism features, as the instant gratification of receiving a rapid response to a symptom and the convenience of never having to leave one’s home or office make for effective health-positive behaviours.
 Gentry et al. (2021) further agree with this research, stating that telehealth interventions for the use of managing anxiety and depression lead to improved patient compliance and effectiveness.
-The combined message of behavioral theory and empirical evidence is that telehealth works in keeping patients engaged.
+The combined message of behavioural theory and empirical evidence is that telehealth works in keeping patients engaged.

 Addressing Digital Divide